eclipse-vertx/vert.x/src/examples/javascript/README.md

 ## Web application

-This is a full end-end "real-time" web appplication which has a modern JavaScript client side MVVM application that communicates with a set of verticle at the back end via the vert.x event bus.
+This is a full end-end "real-time" web appplication which has a modern JavaScript client side MVVM application that communicates via the event bus with a persistor.

 It's the same application from the tutorial.

 You will need an instance of MongoDB server (with default settings) running on localhost.

-To run it simply `cd` into the webapp directory and `vertx run app.js`
+To run it simply `cd` into the webapp directory and `vertx run App.groovy`

+To see log output set the following in `conf/logging.properties`

+    org.vertx.level=FINE

-Then point your browser at https://localhost:8080 and start shopping!  (note it's https not http!)
+Then point your browser at https://localhost:8080 and start shopping!
+(Note it's https not http!)

 To fully understand this example please follow the web app tutorial on the website